ansible/instruqt/README.md

-# instruqt
+# ansible/instruqt

-This repo contains images and tracks for the instruqt platform
+This repo contains images and tracks for the [instruqt](https://instruqt.com/) platform.
+Red Hat is using Instruqt for in-browser demonstrations of the Ansible Automation Platform.
+If you are unfamiliar with Instruqt please refer to their [documentation](https://docs.instruqt.com/).

-[`tracks`](https://github.com/ansible/instruqt/tree/devel/tracks) contains existing tracks that have been pulled from Instruqt using the CLI and pushed to this repo.
+- **[tracks](https://github.com/ansible/instruqt/tree/devel/tracks)** contains existing tracks that have been pulled from Instruqt using the CLI and pushed to this repo.
 It also contains helpful getting started with track development resources.

-[`images`](https://github.com/ansible/instruqt/tree/devel/images) documents the current availble images and image build process.
+- **[images](https://github.com/ansible/instruqt/tree/devel/images)** documents the current availble images and image build process.

-[`containers`](https://github.com/ansible/instruqt/tree/devel/containers) contains examples about how to use existing docker containers.
+- **[containers](https://github.com/ansible/instruqt/tree/devel/containers)** contains examples about how to use existing docker containers.

 <hr>